TITLE 68: PROFESSIONS AND OCCUPATIONS

-11) If a sponsor should fail to comply with any of the foregoing requirements, the Department, after notice to the sponsor and hearing before and recommendation by the Board, shall thereafter refuse to accept for CE credit attendance at or participation in any of such sponsor's CE activities until such time as the Department receives assurances of compliance with this Section.
+11) If a sponsor should fail to comply with any of the foregoing requirements, the Department, after notice to the sponsor and hearing before, and recommendation by, the Board, shall thereafter refuse to accept for CE credit attendance at or participation in any of that sponsor's CE activities until the Department receives assurances of compliance with this Section.

-12) Notwithstanding any other provision of this Section, the Department or Board may evaluate any sponsor of any continuing education program at any time.
+12) Notwithstanding any other provision of this Section, the Department or Board may evaluate any sponsor of any CE program at any time.

-13) The Department shall maintain a list of all approved continuing education sponsors.
+13) The Department shall maintain a list of all approved CE sponsors.

 d) Continuing Education Earned in Other Jurisdictions.

-1) If a renewal applicant will be earning or has earned CE hours in another jurisdiction, but is not licensed in that jurisdiction and the course is not presented by an approved sponsor, the applicant shall submit an individual program approval request form, along with a $20 processing fee, to have the program reviewed.
-The Board shall review and recommend approval or disapproval of the programs using the criteria set forth in subsection (c)(5) of this Section.
+1) If a renewal applicant will be earning or has earned CE hours in another jurisdiction, but is not licensed in that jurisdiction, and when the course is not presented by an approved sponsor, the applicant shall submit an individual program approval request form, along with a $20 processing fee, to have the program reviewed.
+The Board shall review and recommend approval or disapproval of the programs using the criteria set forth in subsection (c)(5).
 Applicants may seek individual program approval prior to participation in the course or program.
 All individual program approval requests shall be submitted prior to the expiration date of the license.

 e) Certification of Compliance with CE Requirements

-1) Each renewal applicant shall certify, on the renewal application, to full compliance with the CE requirements set forth in subsection (a), above.
+1) Each renewal applicant shall certify, on the renewal application, to full compliance with the CE requirements set forth in subsection (a).

 2) The Department may require additional documentation in order to demonstrate compliance with the CE requirements.
-It is the responsibility of each renewal applicant to retain or otherwise produce evidence of such compliance.
-Such additional documentation will be required in the context of the Department's random audit.
+It is the responsibility of each renewal applicant to retain or otherwise produce evidence of compliance.
+The additional documentation will be required in the context of the Department's random audit.

 f) Restoration of Nonrenewed License.
 Upon evidence of compliance with CE requirements, the Department shall restore the license upon payment of the required fee.